Frequently Asked Questions

 Q: What is the salary range of typical Athletic Training jobs?

 A: Salary is dependent on setting and geographic region.
 The National Athletic Trainers’ Association routinely preforms a nationwide Salary Survey of the membership.
 The most recent data from that survey can be found here.

 Q: What undergraduate major should I declare to get the prerequisites I need to apply to the Athletic Training Program?

-A: The undergraduate majors that you can declare that will give you the majority of the prerequisites needed to apply to our Masters program are:
+A: There are no specific program requirements of the undergraduate degree.
+The undergraduate majors that will give you the majority of the prerequisites needed to apply to our Master's program are: